 Moving a large part from the machining center to the quality inspection room, then back to the machining center, then re-fixturing and aligning for modification takes considerable time.
 Not to mention the chance of damaging the part and risk of injury associated with moving large parts around the shop.
 If you can place a large part in the machining center once and remove it only when it is completed and verified, you will save considerable time and effort.
 Machine Operators will remain focused on completing the part at hand and avoid distractions associated with switching out parts, re-fixturing, alignment and all the potential for error that goes along with it.

-Coordinate Metrology Engineers for Verisurf Software worked with TCI to implement best practices for each of the three challenge areas.
+Jim Edwards, Regional Metrology Engineer for Verisurf Software worked with TCI to implement best practices for each of the three challenge areas.
 At the core of the solution was VerisurfX Software running a portable CMM with optional scan head.
 By having the standard touch probe and optional digital scan head, the device is capable of both point-based inspection and scanning to a point cloud data set.